MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/paths/paths.md

 _Explore the SkiaSharp SKPath object for combining connected lines and curves_

-One of the most important featues of the graphics path is the ability to define when multiple lines should be connected and when they should not be connected.
-The difference can be quite visible, as the tops of these two triangles demonstrate:
+One of the most important features of the graphics path is the ability to define when multiple lines should be connected and when they should not be connected.
+The difference can be significant, as the tops of these two triangles demonstrate:

 ![](paths-images/connectedlinesexample.png "Two triangles showing the difference between connected and disconnected lines")